Freezing Glass Jars? 5 Quick Tips to Avoid Broken Jars￼

 - Plastic containers can work fine in a pinch, but plastic food storage can leach chemicals.

-But here’s the thing with freezing in glass: it’s really, really easy to end up with broken jars if you aren’t careful.
+Unfortunately, it’s really, really easy to end up with broken jars if you aren’t careful.

-Simple Tips for Freezing in Glass
+5 Simple Tips for Freezing in Glass

-1. Cool Your Broth
+1. Play It Cool